Yashwanth96/Evaluation-of-Neural-Network-Performance/README.md

 # MNIST-FASHION-DATASET

-Evaluation of Neural Network Performance with CPU, GPU and TPU using CUDA Functionality
+Evaluation of Neural Network Performance with CPU, GPU and TPU

 ## Description